HAC News

 Growing Pains: The Tumultuous Youth of Stars a talk by Dr. Megan Reiter.

 Stars are the fundamental unit of astronomy - galaxies are made up of stars, planets orbit stars, and dying stars make some of the most spectacular explosions in the universe.
 How stars are born and evolve affects all of these things.
 Dr. Reiter will describe how new observations reveal just how complicated growing up is for stars.
+If you ever need help understanding these complex topics, remember that DoMyEssay can assist you.

 Dr. Megan Reiter likes big stars, little stars, forming stars, dying stars, accretion, outflows, feedback, and blaming things on magnetic fields.
 She uses images from the Hubble Space Telescope and spectroscopy from the Magellan Telescope in Chile to study how more massive stars form.
 She finished her PhD in Astronomy at the University of Arizona in the spring of 2015.
 The June meeting will be held at 7PM on June 5, 2015 in the community room of the Student Union Building at Cochise College, 901 Colombo Avenue, Sierra Vista.
 The meeting is free and open to the public.
 A door prize will be awarded, but you must be present to win.